ArzamastsevOleksandr/learn-java-persistence-best-practices/README.md

-# Notes on java persistence best practices
+# Notes on Java Persistence

 * The fear of database portability can lead to avoiding highly effective features just because they are not interchangeable across various database systems.
 In reality, it is more common to end up with a sluggish database layer than having to port an already running system to a new database solution.
 * [JPA](link) and [Hibernate](link) were never meant to substitute SQL, and [native queries](link) are unavoidable in any non-trivial enterprise application.
 While JPA makes it possible to abstract DML statements and common entity retrieval queries, when it comes to reading and processing data, nothing can beat native SQL.